-Active contour models, including all their variants, are commonly used in the literature and successfully applied to a wide range of segmentation problems, especially in medical imaging (cf. e.g. [57, 18]).
-Even though parametric models have serious difficulties in changing their topology, they are numerically appealing because they can be solved very efficiently.
-In many applications the topology is known a-priori and hence no splitting or merging is required.
+Active contour models, including all their variants, are commonly used in the literature and successfully applied to a wide range of segmentation problems, especially in medical imaging (cf., e.g., [57, 18]).
+Even though parametric models have serious difficulties with topology changes, they are numerically appealing because they can be solved very efficiently.
+In many applications the topology is known a priori, and hence no splitting or merging is required.

-Due to the vast amount of research in image segmentation a comprehensive overview is beyond the scope of this article.
+Due to the vast amount of research in image segmentation, a comprehensive overview is beyond the scope of this article.
 We briefly review some well-known segmentation methods.
-Caselles et al. [15] introduced a geodesic active contour model by minimizing the related energy in which $u_0^{\sigma}$ denotes a regularized version of $u_0$ and $\sigma > 0$ plays the role of a scale parameter.
+Caselles, Kimmel, and Sapiro [15] introduced a geodesic active contour model by minimizing the related energy in which $u_0^{\sigma}$ denotes a regularized version of $u_0$ and $\sigma > 0$ plays the role of a scale parameter.
 It turns out that the minimization of this energy is equivalent to finding geodesics with respect to a space-dependent isotropic metric g, by minimization of the energy